 - All the included texts, characters, and letters must be clear, dark, black, and uniform in nature.

-- All must have enough quality to be easily reproduced, if required.
+- Numbers, letters, reference characters must be of good quality to easily copy if required.

 - All must have a minimum height of .32cm.